 - Cumin: A little goes a long way here, but this is an essential part of the blend.

 - Cinnamon: Wraps the blend up with a bit of delicious sweetness.

-Using a measuring spoon, measure out the ground spices.
+Using a measuring spoon, measure out the different ground spices.

 Tips and Tricks

 - I mix all the spices really well in a large bowl and then funnel them into a jar.
-This makes sure everything is mixed up really well.
+This makes sure the spice mixes well.

 - If you want to make this spicier, add a bit more black and white peppers in there.
 If you prefer a milder version add more cinnamon and nutmeg to the allspice base.

 - Always label your jar with the contents and date.
 I can't stress this enough.
 It's so easy to completely forget what's in a glass jar.